Delta Zeta: History

-The women were harassed for wanting to form a sorority.
-In one account, someone stole the constitution out of the secretary's hand but Dr. Benton pursued the offender and retrieved the constitution.
+The Delta Zeta Sorority was officially incorporated on October 24, 1902.
+Its founding members were Julia Lawrence Bishop, Mary Jane Collins, Alfa Lloyd Hayes, Anna Louise Keen, Mabelle May Minton, and Anne Dial Simmons.

 The first National Assembly, with Lloyd as the national president, was held in 1907.
 In 1910, Delta Zeta published the first issue of its national magazine, The LAMP, now issued three times a year.
 That same year, the sorority joined the National Panhellenic Conference.

 Throughout the middle of the century, Delta Zeta absorbed four other sororities: Beta Phi Alpha in 1941, Phi Omega Pi in 1946, Delta Sigma Epsilon in 1956, and Theta Upsilon in 1962; most of these sororities had previously absorbed other, smaller sororities as well.
 In 1992, Delta Zeta chartered its first Canadian chapter at the University of Windsor, marking the beginning of the sorority's international expansion.

 Symbols

-Delta Zeta's official flower is the pink Killarney rose, while the official stone is the diamond.
-The turtle is the official mascot.
-The Roman lamp is the official symbol.
-The badge consists of a lamp on top of a winged Ionic column, all in gold, with a diamond set at the spout of the lamp and four pearls inset on the capital of the column.
-The Greek letters are inscribed on the lamp.
-At its inception, the original badge did not include pearls, which were added a few years later.
+Delta Zeta's gold badge consists of a Roman lamp on top of a Ionic column, with the three wings of Mercury on each side.
+The Greek letters "ΔΖ" are inscribed on the lamp in black enamel.
+There is a diamond set at the spout of the lamp and four pearls inset on the capital of the column.
+The original badge did not include pearls, which were added a few years later.

-The sorority's official colors are rose and green.
-The 1905 Baird's Manual lists the colors as "old rose and nile green" which some chapter websites used as of 2018.
-The 1991 edition says "old rose and green".
-However, the official national web site lists the colors as "rose and green".

-Delta Zeta is one of the first sororities to have had a Lilly Pulitzer print made with its symbols.